Now accepting new patients — call 212-328-1180

 Practical steps for parents

-• Offer smaller, more frequent upright feedings; burp gently.
+• Offer smaller, more frequent upright feedings, and burp gently.

 • Swaddle during naps and bedtime to reduce overstimulation.